BatuhanAydoner/n-case/README.md

 # N-Case

 A case project for Nesine.com.
+[Demo website](https://batuhan-aydoner-n-case.netlify.app)

 ## Used